 If you’ve always wanted to know how show homes and hotels make their bedrooms look so positively irresistible, the truth is that the magic lies in the bedding and the how-to-dress-a-bed know-how.
 Perfectly crisp and inviting, ultra-plush and fabulously sophisticated – it’s a look that anyone would want to recreate at home and, thankfully, there are lots of tips and tricks to help you master the show bed look.
-Follow this expert guide on dressing your bed with style and comfort.
+Follow this expert guide on how to dress a bed with style and comfort.

 “Invest in every layer of bedding to get it right – mattress, protectors, pillows and duvets,” interior designer Nicky Dobree tells us.
 And, whatever you do, she goes on to say, “don’t scrimp on your bedding.
 [Buy] the best quality linen and duvet that you can afford.”
 Remember, these basics are your bed’s wardrobe and for a truly luxurious experience you need couture-like clothes.

 To give yourself the best chance of a hotel-worthy night’s sleep, look for high-thread count linens which are usually softer than their lower thread count counterparts.
 Interior designer Natalia Miyar reveals “We choose high thread count linens.
 Fabrics and furnishings set the tone and theme of a room, and [they] need to enhance this luxury setting.”
 Not all 800 thread count sheets will be the same though – fibres and a brand’s reputation for quality are also important factors to bear in mind.